shakes76/PatternAnalysis-2023/recognition/styleGAN_s4614899/README.md

 - dataset.py: imports the dataset, apply certain transformtations to it, and generates sample images from it;
 - modules.py: constructs the architecture of the styleGAN model, including structures of the generator and the discriminator, along with their constituent components;
 - train.py: progressively trains the styleGAN model and generates the losses plot;
-- predict.py: utilizes the trained model to generate fake images and plots of a sample of them.
+- predict.py: utilizes the trained model to generate fake images and plots a sample of them.

 ## Dependencies
   - pytorch                   2.0.1